-RY2019 Conflict Minerals Cycle Begins!
+RY2019 Conflict Minerals Cycle Underway!

 Reporting Year 2019 (RY2019) marks the seventh year of reporting supply chain due diligence of the source and chain of custody of Conflict Minerals under Dodd-Frank.
 While events from the past two years threatened the domestic Conflict Minerals law, it seems unlikely that the current obligations will be legally impacted.